10 biggest mistakes during Digital Transformation

 The needs of your customers are constantly evolving, especially during the pandemic.
 Not monitoring those needs leads to creating products, systems, and services that have no value for them or that only solve older problems.

 Think big!
-Use data insights, find out what your customers really need, and try to identify some trends, in order to anticipate what your users may soon expect from you.
+Use data solutions, find out what your customers really need, and try to identify some trends, in order to anticipate what your users may soon expect from you.
 Put your clients first, so that you can always be one step ahead of them, and never behind.

 7. Treating the digital transformation like a one-time project